 The drink is simple, refreshing, and features the smooth taste of Woodford Reserve.
-The mix of bourbon whiskey with lemonade and pomegranate juice and it is perfect for any occasion with uses far beyond the June race.
-It is also an easy recipe to transform into a punch and serve by the pitcher-full to a thirsty crowd.
+The mix of bourbon, lemonade, and pomegranate juice is perfect for any occasion, particularly summer parties.
+It's also an easy recipe to transform into a punch and serve by the pitcher to a thirsty crowd.